Next Botswana general election

 The next Botswana general election must be held no later than 5 January 2030, following the dissolution of the 13th Parliament of Botswana to renew the composition of the National Assembly and local councils, last elected on 30 October 2024.

 Voters will elect 61 members to the National Assembly and 609 members to local councils across the country under the first-past-the-post voting system, in which all members are elected from single-member districts.

 Due to long-standing convention, general elections are held in October, thus it is likely that the next general election will be held in October 2029.
 However, the election could be called earlier if the President dissolves Parliament for a snap election or if the government loses a vote on a supply bill or a motion of no confidence.
-Given the current government's large parliamentary majority, this scenario is unlikely.

 Background

 The election held on 30 October 2024 saw the Botswana Democratic Party (BDP) lose elections for the first time after being resoundingly defeated by the Umbrella for Democratic Change (UDC) after nearly six-decades in power.
 In one of the worst defeats of a governing party in the Commonwealth, the BDP lost 90% of its parliamentary representation and was reduced to a rump of four seats out of 61, making it the smallest of the four factions represented in the National Assembly.
 The opposition alliance, UDC, emerged victorious by securing a majority of the directly elected seats in the National Assembly.